<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Virginia Air & Space Center, Hampton, about 12 miles

-Get more details about things to do in the Hampton Roads area!
+More things to do in the Hampton Roads area:

 Resources for Further Portsmouth Research

-Military Town Advisor (MTA) is a thorough resource for learning the ways of Portsmouth and surrounding military towns.
-Because MTA has its roots in Hampton Roads, it is the leading site to find the in-depth details about things to do in the area, where to live, and what to expect in and near Portsmouth.
-Servicemembers and their families share written reviews on their experiences about important issues like schools, commute times, and medical locations.
+Military Town Advisor (MTA) is a helpful resource for learning the ways of Portsmouth and the surrounding Hampton Roads military towns.
+It offers in-depth details about things to do in the area, where to live, and what to expect in and near Portsmouth.
+Service members and their families share written reviews of their experiences with Portsmouth weather, and important issues such as schools, commute times with the Hampton Roads Bridge-Tunnel, and medical locations.

 Dawn M. Smith